toure815/hic-system-clean/DEVELOPMENT.md

    encore run
    ```

-The backend will be available at the URL shown in your terminal (typically `http://localhost:4000`).
+The backend will be available at the local development URL shown in your terminal.

 ### Frontend Setup